deanishe/alfred-firefox/README.md

 Installation
 ------------

-The extension supports Alfred 4+ and (at least) Firefox, Firefox Nightly and Firefox Developer Edition.
+The workflow supports Alfred 4+ and the extension works with (at least) Firefox, Firefox Nightly and Firefox Developer Edition.

 1. Download and install the [latest version of the workflow][workflow].
 2. Run `ffass` in Alfred and choose `Install Firefox Extension` to get [the Firefox extension][addon].